PrismLibrary/Prism-Documentation/docs/wpf/Advanced-MVVM.md

 ### Testing Asynchronous Service Calls

 When implementing the MVVM pattern, view models usually invoke operations on services, often asynchronously.
-Tests for code that invokes these operations typically use mocks or stubs as replacements for the actual services
+Tests for code that invokes these operations typically use mocks or stubs as replacements for the actual services.

 The standard patterns used to implement asynchronous operations provide different guarantees regarding the thread in which notifications about the status of an operation occur.
 Although the [Event-based Asynchronous design pattern](http://msdn.microsoft.com/en-us/library/wewwczdw.aspx) guarantees that handlers for the events are invoked on a thread that is appropriate for the application, the [IAsyncResult design pattern](http://msdn.microsoft.com/en-us/library/ms228963.aspx) does not provide any such guarantees forcing the view model code that originates the call to ensure any changes that would affect the view are posted to the UI thread.